StarRocks/starrocks/docs/en/deployment/deploy_manually.md

 # Deploy StarRocks manually

 :::tip
 The preparations for manual deployment are outlined in the [Deployment prerequisites](./deployment_prerequisites.md) and [Check environment configurations](./environment_configurations.md) documents.
 Please start there if you are planning a production deployment.
-If you are getting started with StarrRocks and would like to follow one of the Quick Starts, please refer to [Quick Starts](../quick_start/quick_start.mdx).
+If you are getting started with StarRocks and would like to follow one of the Quick Starts, please refer to [Quick Starts](../quick_start/quick_start.mdx).
 :::

 This topic describes how to manually deploy shared-nothing StarRocks (in which the BE is responsible for both storage and computing).
 For other modes of installation, see [Deployment Overview](../deployment/deployment_overview.md).